Raja Ravi Varma College of Fine Arts

-Raja Ravi Varma College of Fine Arts is located in Mavelikkara, Kerala, India.
+Raja Ravi Varma College of Fine Arts is a government college located in Mavelikkara, Alappuzha, Kerala, India.
 The college offers undergraduate degree course in fine arts, including in sculpture, painting and applied arts.
-This government institution is affiliated with the University of Kerala and is under the administration of Directorate of Technical Education, Govt. of Kerala.
+It is affiliated with the University of Kerala and is under the administration of Directorate of Technical Education, Government of Kerala.

 History

 The college was established by Rama Varma son of Raja Ravi Varma in 1915 as a training institute.
-It became a Government institution after independence and was upgraded to Fine Arts College in the year 2000.
+It became a government institution after independence and was upgraded to Fine Arts College in the year 2000.

 Organization

-The administration of the college is under the Department of Technical Education,Kerala and Department of Higher Education.
+The administration of the college is under the Department of Technical Education, Kerala and Department of Higher Education.
 Raja Ravi Varma college is affiliated with the University of Kerala.